The approved Project Assignment of Local Points document is now available.

-This document lists projects to be submitted to NC Department of Transportation (NCDOT) for federal and state funding.
+This document lists projects that were submitted to the NC Department of Transportation (NCDOT) for federal and state funding.
+Please note that the Greensboro Metropolitan Planning Organization has only approved and submitted projects at the Regional Tier.
+Division Tier projects will be reviewed and approved in September.
 An overview of NCDOT's process for identifying projects for funding is below, under Background.

 The Strategic Prioritization Process is the methodology NCDOT uses to rank and identify projects for the fiscal years 2018-27 TIP.
 TIP includes a listing of transportation projects, their funding sources, and schedule for implementation.
 The Strategic Prioritization Process is primarily performance-based and includes an evaluation of all modes as well as local input through the Greensboro Metropolitan Planning Organization (MPO) and NCDOT Division 7.
 The process was initiated in 2009 with Executive Order No.2 under NCDOT’s Transportation Reform.

 During 2012 and 2013, NCDOT worked with internal and external stakeholders to revamp the process, driven by House Bill 817, also known as the Strategic Transportation Investments Act (STI).
 The bill established funding tiers (Statewide, Regional, and Division) and allocations across all modes.
 Approximately $15 billion from the Highway Trust Fund is estimated to be available to be allocated across the three tiers for capital-related projects for all modes.
 Operation and maintenance-related projects will not be evaluated under this process and will generally be funded through the Highway Fund.